 - Use of statin medicines to reduce cholesterol

 - Hormone replacement therapy

 - High level of myopia

 - Family History

-Though there is significant controversy about whether cataracts can be prevented, there are nutrition studies have show that diets high in antioxidant rich fruits and vegetables may help prevent certain types of cataracts.
+Though there is significant controversy about whether cataracts can be prevented, there are nutrition studies have shown that diets high in antioxidant-rich fruits and vegetables may help prevent certain types of cataracts.

 While most cataract patients are over the age of 50, some people may develop them earlier due to diabetes or injury.
 Some patients are also born with cataracts, also known as congenital cataracts.

-If you think you may be suffering from cataracts, call Kung Eye Center today for a free consultation to get more information on your options or to schedule a cataract exam.
+If you think you may be suffering from cataracts, call Kung Eye Center today for a cataract consultation to get more information on your options or to schedule a cataract exam.